byu-cpe/ecen520_student/rx_download/report.md

 ## Assignment Specific Responses
   1. Fill in the State Machine Encoding table listed [below](#state-machine-encoding)
   2. Fill in the Resource Utilization table listed [below](#resource-utilization-table)
-  3. Indicate the "Worst Negative Slack" of your design.
-This is found in the timing report and indicates how much timing you slack you have with the current clocking (we will discuss this later in the semester): **X.Xns**
-  4. Indicate how many times you had to synthesize your design:
+  3. Review the timing report (`timing.rpt`) and summarize the following:
+       * Determine the "Worst Negative Slack" (or WNS).
+       * Summarize the `no_input_delay` and `no_output_delay` section of the report.
+       * How many total endpoints are there on your clock signal?
+       * Find the first net in the `Max Delay Paths` section and indicate the source and destination of this maximum path.
-  5. Indicate how many times you had to download your bitstream before your circuit worked.
+  4. Indicate how many times you had to download your bitstream before your circuit worked.
 Note that I want two numbers: number of synthesis attempts (X) and number of download attempts (Y).
 Do not mix these together. **X/Y**

-?
-How many state machines were inferred for your top-level design? (review the synthesis report)

 ### State Machine Encoding

+Provide a table summarizing _each_ state machine encoding used in your design.
+If you have more than one state machine, provide a separate table for each state machine.

 | State | Encoding |
 | ---- | ---- |